DanielPerodin/Athena/README.md

 will be stored to another .txt file which contains that player's "profile" based on all other games they have transcribed using this program if they have used it before.

-When typing in the directory to write to, please include the ending separator character for your operating system.
+When typing in the directory to write to in the config.txt file, please include the ending separator character for your operating system.